StacAttacc/flutter-and-dart-abridged/FLUTTER_ABRIDGED/2-WhyFlutterLooksSoWeirdAndOverwhelming.md

         -properties that can have other classes with their own optionnal parameters in

-Flutter looks weird bbecause it uses dart and dart has it's little quirks.
+Flutter looks weird because it uses dart and dart has it's little quirks.
 The main reason as to why it looks that way is because of the way dart does class constructors.

 REFER TO THE DART_ABRIDGED FOLDER FOR MORE DETAILS